, , ,

 It was the year 2020 when I asked God the question that the poet RuNett Ebo asked: “Why did you make us Black?”

-It was a difficult question to ask, but His response was something that was intriguing, enlightening, and something that I’d never forget.
+It was a difficult question to ask, but His response was intriguing, enlightening, and something I’d never forget.

 The Psalmist, David, declares: